 Wrote and taught courses at 3DO University, including the first-ever professional curriculum for game audio.
 Wrote code and provided other technical assistance for Windows, M2 and 3DO development teams.
 Developed demo programs and content for 3DO system software.
 Wrote installers for multiple PC games.

 Harvard College: BA in Computer Science, June 1991.
 Microsoft Scholar, 1990.
 Lectured on interactive audio at University of Southern California and Game Developer Conference.
 Invited speaker to AES.
 Found and ethically reported remote code execution vulnerability in Crypto++.
-Top Writer on Quora, on software development and management; averaging 60K views per week, with over 6.5M views; translated into six languages.
+Top Writer on Quora, on software development and management; averaging 100K views per week, with over 6.5M views; translated into six languages.